gvwilson/thirdbit/src/fiction/bear/index.md

 The prince shook his head.
 "I don't know."

 Two hundred years ago,
-when Apple Bridge was just a handful of houses around an open field where a weekly market was held, its inhabitants had laid down slabs of stone to make a lozenge twenty strides from end to end.
+when Ghorahj was just a handful of houses around an open field where a weekly market was held, its inhabitants had laid down slabs of stone to make a lozenge twenty strides from end to end.